lohitpt252003/frontend-for-annaforces/app/README.md

 *   **`PrivacyPolicy`**: Outlines the privacy policy of the Annaforces platform.
 *   **`NotFound`**: Displays a 404 "Page Not Found" message, including the incorrect URL, and provides a link to the Welcome Page.
 *   **`ProtectedRoute`**: A routing helper component that ensures only authenticated users can access certain routes.
 *   **`ForgotPassword`**: Provides a form for users to request their User ID or initiate a password reset via OTP.
 Sends an OTP to the user's email for password reset requests.
+The OTP is discarded after 3 incorrect attempts.
 *   **`ResetPassword`**: Allows users to reset their password by providing their email, the OTP received, and a new password.

 ### Authentication Flow